RubeRad/asprsteach/README.md

 lines are to appearing parallel, the further away the Vanishing Points are, often far beyond the edges of the image.

-This image has three vanishing points, and any three points form a triangle.
+This image has three vanishing points
+(which is what we call 'Three Point Perspective'), and any three points form a triangle.
-If we construct a perpendicular line from each side across to the opposite vertex, all three lines intersect at the *center* of the triangle.
+If we construct a perpendicular line from each side across to the opposite vertex, all three lines intersect, and their intersection is known as the *center* of the triangle.
+(This works for any triangle, try it!)
 That center happens to be the *Principal Point* of the camera.

 (Of all the light rays that fan into the camera, the *Principal Ray*